-He kissed her and lowered her onto her back.
-His hand crept under her tee shirt, up her tummy, until he reached her bra.
-Lisbeth was panicked by this moment of truth: when he realized how flat chested she was, would he still be interested in having sex with her?
+“Good.”
+He lowered her onto her back, and his hand crept under her tee shirt, up her tummy, until he reached her bra.
+Lisbeth was panicked by this moment of truth: when he realized how flat-chested she was, would he still be interested in having sex with her?

 “That’s what I love about them.
 I’m one of those guys who hates big tits.”